chrisdoble/gps-receiver/README.md

   Sample 0 I    Sample 0 Q    Sample 1 I    Sample 1 Q
 ```

-You can pass the file to the GPS receiver by running
+You can pass the file to the GPS receiver by running the following from within the `gpsreceiver` directory

 ```bash
 python -m gpsreceiver -f $FILE_PATH -t $START_TIMESTAMP